kevinsogo/compgen/docs_src/CONTEST.md

 ## Additional settings

 There are a couple of other options that I couldn't find a way to set automatically.
 You'll have to set them manually for now.
-You need to be an admin to do these.
+You need to be an admin to do them.

 - Update the *Maximum output size* under *Settings*.
 This is set to a very low 512Kb by default.
 I suggest 40000Kb.
 Be sure to click the *Update* button.